jasonyoo3026/Employees-Tracking-System/README.md

 ## Mock-Up

-The following video shows an example of the application being used from the command line: A link will be shown in here.
+The following video shows an example of the application being used from the command line: https://drive.google.com/file/d/1jZ6JzwJn8b8uZr0gzeHM_ny-GSzsqRLl/view